 Advisor of Choice: The complainant and respondent are permitted and encouraged to have an Advisor of Choice accompany them throughout the process.
-In cases involving sexual harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be anyone the party chooses to serve in this capacity.
+In cases involving sex discrimination, including sex-based harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be anyone the party chooses to serve in this capacity.
+If a party does not have an advisor to ask questions on their behalf in a case involving sex discrimination, the College must provide the party with an advisor of the College's choice whom is not a confidential employee, without charge to the party, for the purpose of advisorconducted questioning.
 In all other cases, the individual must be a current student or employee of Allegheny College.